 There is still, of course, a fairness (A) objection to omitting the recharge round.
 ‘How can you call this a “double elimination” if the F1 winner is not the overall winner just because she lost once, in the X round?’
 But the recharge round is usually so bad for other reasons that I think directors would do well to steel themselves against the fairness (A) objection.

-One other result to note in passing: in each case, the shifted bracket’s results are fairer than the corresponding unshifted bracket, though the benefit of the shift is smaller for the high-skill cases.
+One other result to note in passing: in each case, the shifted bracket’s results are fairer than the corresponding unshifted bracket, though the benefit of the shift is smaller for the low-luck cases.
 This is in line with previous results.